 …Despite this lack of evidence we did embark on empiric immunotherapy given her very refractory epilepsy and the perceived relatively low risk of treatment.
 This included high dose methylprednisolone and intravenous immunoglobulin early in her admission, this was repeated one month later.
 She did not show any response on either occasion.
 Further immune therapy is detailed in her case summary which occurred after my transfer of care, similarly without apparent benefit.

-The significant reduction in anti-GAD levels and improved thyroid hormone levels is a clear example of the improved response. iViG was indeed repeated a month later, and on this occasion, Dr Sampaio went to extraordinary length in sourcing a sugar free solution, finally in recognition and acknowledgment of the consequential and damaging effects of the elevated glucose.
+The significant reduction in anti-GAD levels and improved thyroid hormone levels is a clear example of the improved response. iViG was indeed repeated a month later, and on this occasion, Dr Sampaio went to extraordinary length in sourcing a glucose free solution from the Red Cross, in recognition and acknowledgment of the consequential and damaging effects of the elevated glucose.

 …Responding to the specific concern raised regarding the potential for a viral cause for Alina’s presentation, I would like to note the following: to date viruses have not been found to be a common cause of EPC.
 Given the rarity of the problem we do, however, cast a very wide net in terms of clinical investigation.
 I note enterovirus 71 (EV71) has been specifically questioned.
 Alina did not display the typical characteristics of this virus.
 While this virus can cause myoclonic seizures it is its effect on the brainstem and spinal cord which is most devastating, in that it causes a polio- like syndrome.
 It has been pointed out that spinal fluid testing is not completely accurate in the testing of EV71.
 This is correct in that spinal fluid does not always return positive results in patients with proven EV71.